ikmb/GP2_dataset_analysis/README.md

-# Fruitseq
+# Docu-Template

 This is a demo repo as an example for how scientific documentation in data science projects can function.
-A separate repo just containing the skeleton for the use as template will be created soon.
-This is developed from the [repo skeleton of ISU genomics](https://github.com/ISUgenomics/Repo_skeleton) described in detail [here](https://bioinformaticsworkbook.org/projectManagement/Intro_projectManagement.html).
+To use this as a template for your data science project, select "Use this template" and open your repo.
+To remove all demo content from the repo, run `./initialize.sh` in your new repo's main folder.

 ## Layout description